 Community pharmacy is still in a bit of a precarious position though.
 While there have been some good wins this decade with the introduction of paid professional services, the gaining popularity of DAAs, services like text reminders for scripts and, in Australia, the AHI fee to help offset price disclosures and indexed to CPI, there is the ever present and heightened risk of location rules being revisited and possibly changed along with the deregulation of pharmacy being touted by many as being on the cards in the next 12-24 months.

 Now is the time to act.
 Have you future proofed your pharmacy business to reduce your vulnerability to these potential attackers to your sales and your profitability?

 Given how busy everyone is, for many the answer unfortunately is ‘no’.

 For many pharmacists, the biggest problem is being so stuck in the day to day and so plans to grow or to secure your business are shelved because it’s so hard to find the time to execute them.

 That is an ongoing challenge, I see it so often.

-But when you couple that with the fact that there are some wonderful opportunities, thanks to the 6CPA (and some risks as well) it’s easy to see why so many pharmacists end up in a state of uncertainty about where to start.
+But when you couple that with the fact that there are some wonderful opportunities, it’s easy to see why so many pharmacists end up in a state of uncertainty about where to start.
 There’s some excitement and anticipation but also some feelings of overwhelm so it’s natural that many pharmacists just end up focusing on putting one foot in front of the other and putting out spot fires instead of preparing the land to protect it and grow healthy crops of revenue.